lambdacasserole/checkers/README.md

 ```

 ## Verification
 Again, Checkers *has not* been tested agains the official BSD-16 implementation for reasons of "I'm on Windows and I don't really wanna install VirtualBox or compile `sum.c` from source".
-Output is consistent with another online implmentation however.
+Output is consistent with [Bas Groothedde's JavaScript implementation](http://codepen.io/ImagineProgramming/post/checksum-algorithms-in-javascript-checksum-js-engine) however.
 Here is test data for reference:

 | Data (ASCII)       | Data (Hexadecimal)                 | Hash (Hexadecimal)   |
 |--------------------|------------------------------------|----------------------|